fweichselbaum/metro-v/README.md

   - Some React experience
   - Easier to learn than Flutter
 - Expo
-  - Developing environment and bundler
+  - Development environment and bundler